 Disability Retirement is a benefit for which members may be eligible if they are no longer able to work because of a serious illness or injury, and if they meet the following eligibility requirements:

 A disability retirement benefit is generally one-third of your final average salary.
 However, the benefit may be more or less depending on your age and service credit.
 For an estimate of your disability retirement benefit, please refer to your most-recent Benefit Profile, or contact the System.
 Additional information is available in our publication If You Are No Longer Able to Work.

 Domestic Relations Order (DRO) is a judgment, decree or court order indicating how benefits will be divided between parties who are divorcing or are already divorced.
 Before seeking court approval of a DRO, attorneys are strongly advised to submit the proposed DRO language to NYSTRS.
 Our Legal Department will review the proposal to determine if we can administer it and whether it is consistent with the laws applicable to the System.
-Additional information is available in our publication Domestic Relations Orders and a Member's Retirement Benefit – An Attorney's Guide to DROs and NYSTRS Benefits.
+Additional information is available in our publication Domestic Relations Orders and a Member's Retirement Benefit – A Guide to DROs and NYSTRS Benefits.

 Earnings After Retirement are limited when retirees under age 65 return to work for a New York State public employer.
 Such retirees would be subject to the restrictions of either Section 211 or Section 212 of the Retirement and Social Security Law.

 Effective Date of Retirement is the date that a member's retirement takes effect.
 Members may file their service retirement application as late as their effective date of retirement, but no more than 90 days before this date.